 This family includes the M2 and CR1 instance types and is optimized for memory-intensive applications.
-Memory-optimized instances have the lowest cost per GiB of RAM among Amazon EC2 instance types.
+Memory-optimized instances use Intel Xeon processors and have the lowest cost per GiB of RAM among Amazon EC2 instance types.
 We recommend memory-optimized instances for many database applications, for memcached and other distributed caches, and larger deployments of enterprise applications like SAP and Microsoft SharePoint.
 CR1 instances are the latest generation of memory-optimized instances and provide even more memory (244 GiB), run on faster CPUs (Intel Xeon E5-2670 with NUMA support) compared to M2 instances, and support cluster networking for bandwidth intensive applications.
 M2 instances are available in smaller sizes, and are an excellent option for many memory-bound applications.

 Micro instances are a very low-cost instance option, providing a small amount of CPU resources.
 Micro instances may opportunistically increase CPU capacity in short bursts when additional cycles are available.
 They are well suited for lower throughput applications and websites that require additional compute cycles periodically, but are not appropriate for applications that require sustained CPU performance.

 For a complete list of instance families, sizes, and specifications of Amazon EC2 instance types please see Amazon EC2 Instance Details